com-lihaoyi/scalatags/Readme.md

 ![Error Highlighting in IntelliJ IDEA](https://github.com/lihaoyi/scalatags/blob/master/ErrorHighlighting.png?raw=true)

-And all the other good things (*jump to definition*, *extract method*, etc.) you're used to in a statically typed language.
+And all the other good things (<em>jump to definition</em>, *extract method*, etc.) you're used to in a statically typed language.
 No more messing around in templates which mess up the highlighting of your HTML editor, or waiting months for the correct plugin to materialize.

 Examples
 ========